ifwe/bruce/README.md

   discard reporting and status monitoring interfaces
 * Batching and compressing messages in a configurable manner for improved performance
 * Optional rate limiting of messages on a per-topic basis.
+This guards against buggy client code overwhelming the Kafka cluster with too many messages.

 Bruce runs on each individual host that communicates with Kafka, receiving messages from local clients over a UNIX domain datagram socket.
 Clients write